ErpNetDocs/tech/modules/crm/pricing/product-prices/configuration/index.md

 For more information, see [Determine product price](../concepts/determine-product-price.md).

-When a product price is applied in a sales order line, the selected product price record is loaded in the **Product Price** field.
+When a product price is applied in a sales document line, the selected product price record is loaded in the **Product Price** field.
 ERP.net then calculates the value in the **Unit Price** field based on that product price record.

 ## Price definition